Will Insurance Cover Diapers for My Child?

 Depending on your state Medicaid plan's qualification requirements, your child may qualify to get their diapers & pull-ups for free with a durable medical equipment provider (DME) like Aeroflow Urology.

-All you need to do is fill out our site's secure Eligibility Form, and we'll take care of the rest!
+All you need to do is fill out our secure Eligibility Form for your child, and we'll take care of the rest!
 Within 1-2 business days of submitting your child's insurance information, you'll receive an email or text to let you know if they qualify for diapers, pull-ups, and other incontinence products we carry, such as:

 • Underpads (chux).